MichaelSchneeberger/dataclass-abc/README.md

 ## Define mutable variables

 <!-- You can define mutable abstract properties by using the `@property` and `@name.setter` decorators in the abstract class.
 The following example demonstrates how to define and set a mutable property: -->
 The dataclassabc library also supports defining mutable abstract properties.
-Use the @property decorator alongside a setter to define mutable properties in the abstract class:
+Use the @property decorator alongside a setter to define mutable properties in the abstract class.

-### Example

 ``` python
 from abc import ABC, abstractmethod